chipsalliance/fpga-interchange-schema/docs/bel_and_site_design.md

 In some cases this can be handled through tight coupling of the cell and BEL library.
 The idea is to limit cell port to BEL pin mappings that avoid illegal static routing mux configurations.
-This approach has it limits.
+This approach has its limits.
 In general, considering how the bitstream expresses static routing muxes must be accounted for when drawing BEL boundaries.